 Porphyry is extremely hard, also dense and heavy.
 Even lifting a substantial hunk of porphyry is a great feat, let alone transporting it by ship from Egypt.
 It is also so hard that it takes very strong, well-tempered steel to cut it, and even then, achieving any great degree of precision is very challenging.
 The Romans had steel good enough, but it too was lost in the Middle Ages, making Roman porphyry artifacts not only symbols of the Caesars but of the impossible godlike skills of the ancients, which their weak successors could only marvel at.
 It was physical, recognizable proof that the Romans could do the impossible.
 In addition, the location of the mine in Egypt was lost around the fourth century AD, and not successfully rediscovered until 1823.

-Imperial Porphyry has a cousin, green porphyry, commonly called Serpentine.
-It is just as hard, also Egyptian in origin, speckled too though often with larger speckles, many somewhat rectangular or X-shaped.
+Imperial Porphyry has a cousin, green porphyry, or Lapis Lacedaemonius, commonly called Serpentine.
+It is just as hard, coming from a mine near Sparta (or near the modern Greek town of Krokees).
+It is speckled too though often with larger speckles, many somewhat rectangular or X-shaped.
 The combination of rich green and purple, usually set in a white Italian marble background, was an extremely popular decorative element seen all over Rome, in the houses of Rome’s imitators, and especially in palaces and churches which re-used floor tiles looted from Roman sites.
 Porphyry ornaments the floors of Rome’s greatest churches, with the size and density of porphyry among the framing stones increasing toward the altar.
 The header at the top of this very blog shows a porphyry section from the floor of the Sala della Disputa, the frescoed room in the Vatican which hosts Raphael’s incomparable School of Athens, while the Sistine Chapel Floor (not a phrase you hear often enough) completes the opulence of the other decoration with a dense decoration more purple than white.

 In the Middle Ages, then, porphyry meant Rome, specifically the lost power of the Caesars who could reach across oceans and achieve impossible feats.
 Anywhere porphyry appeared it was a Roman relic, and anyone who had it could claim thereby to be an inheritor, in some small way, of that lost Imperium.
 Porphyry also came, over the middle ages, to symbolize Christ (reddish purple = blood), but in the Middle Ages everything came to represent Christ, from griffins and unicorns to pelicans and pomegranates (no, it’s totally not a co-opted pagan symbol, why do you ask?), so what distinguished porphyry from the zillion other things that represented Christ was still its imperial connection and its technological unachievability.